A Tale of the Snow Queen

 the Snow Queen could not free us, for it took a heart well changed to break the

-spell,’ said the youngest, whose eyes gleamed with light when he looked upon
+spell,’ said the youngest, whose eyes gleamed with light when he looked on

 his savior.